storj/docs/app/(docs)/object-mount/user-guides/tips/page.md

 1. Create a new database, which we call `cunoloc.db`:
 {% tabs %}
-{% tab label="Using Object Mount Mount" %}
+{% tab label="Using Object Mount on FUSE" %}
-Assuming you have a Object Mount Mount set up at ``~/my-object-storage``, you can use ``updatedb`` directly to crawl all paired buckets from all your object storage providers:
+Assuming you have a Object Mount on FUSE set up at ``~/my-object-storage``, you can use ``updatedb`` directly to crawl all paired buckets from all your object storage providers:
 ```console
 sudo updatedb -U ~/my-object-storage -o cunoloc.db
 ```